Dubai Travel Guide

 - Without proper planning, a Dubai holiday can get pricey, particularly in the peak winter season.
 So don’t skip this part; pre-book every aspect of your Dubai travel including accommodation, sightseeing tours, activities, airline tickets etc at least three to four months before.

-- Be aware of the local rules and etiquettes; this not only allows you to dodge several embarrassing moments but also saves you from paying hefty fines.
+- Be aware of the local rules and etiquette; this not only allows you to dodge several embarrassing moments but also saves you from paying hefty fines.

 - Say no to PDAs and don’t smoke and consume alcohol in public.
 Moreover, it is advisable to get prior consent before you take pictures of important government structures and locals mainly Emirati women.